Addressing Text Embedding Leakage in Diffusion-based Image Editing

 Proposed Benchmark: Attribute Leakage Evaluation Benchmark

-ALE-Bench (Attribute Leakage Evaluation Benchmark) is a novel benchmark designed to evaluate attribute leakage.
-It simulates real-world editing scenarios using succinct prompts and includes a total of 3,000 editing cases with five editing types and varying numbers of objects.
+Attribute Leakage Evaluation Benchmark (ALE-Bench) is a new benchmark specifically designed to evaluate attribute leakage.
+It simulates real-world editing scenarios using succinct prompts and comprises 3,000 editing cases, covering five editing types and different numbers of editing objects.

-• Target-Internal (TI) Leakage measures unintended cross-influence between edited objects.
-Lower TI values indicate edits are well-isolated to the intended objects:
+• Target-Internal Leakage Score (TILS) measures unintended cross-influence between edited objects.
+Lower TILS values indicate edits are well-isolated within the intended objects:

-• Target-External (TE) Leakage quantifies unintended changes in non-edited areas, such as the background.
-Lower TE values suggest that external areas remain unaffected by the edits:
+• Target-External Leakage Score (TELS) quantifies unintended changes in non-edited areas, such as the background.
+Lower TELS values indicate that background regions remain unaffected by the edits:

 hair → braided hair